 2-28 Memorial Museum

-'s capital Taipei, founded in 1997, which commemorates the massacres that started on 28 February 1947, first as a street uprising, triggered by violent clashes during the confiscation of contraband cigarettes by Nationalist Chinese
+, opened in 1997, which commemorates the massacres that started on 28 February 1947 (hence the name of the museum, in the American date format), first as a street uprising, triggered by violent clashes during the confiscation of contraband cigarettes by Nationalist Chinese

 (Kuomintang) forces.
 This initially small incident escalated into mass killings, costing an estimated 10,000 to 30,000 people their lives.

 Martial law was declared, which in essence lasted for the next four decades.
-During this period known as the "White Terror", any memory, let alone commemoration, of the massacres was repressed.
-Only as the Taiwanese government and society began to liberalize from the late 1980s onwards, did memories of these dark days re-enter the public sphere.
+During this period, commonly known as the "White Terror", any memory, let alone commemoration, of the massacres was suppressed.
+Only as the Taiwanese government and society began to liberalize from the late 1980s onwards, did memories of these dark days re-enter the public sphere – cf. Jing-Mei White Terror Memorial Park

 The exhibition uses artefacts (not necessarily authentic), illustrations, newspaper clippings, photographs and film.
-English-language audio guides for self-guided tours are available (free, but deposit of ID required).
+There is very scant English-language labelling, and all longer texts are in Mandarin only.
+But English-language audio guides for self-guiding are said to be available.

-Opening Times: Tuesday to Sunday 10 a.m. to 5 p.m. (closed Mondays and every day following a public holiday).
+Opening Times: Tuesday to Sunday 10 a.m. to 5 p.m. (closed on Mondays and on any day following a public holiday).

 Admission: 20 TWD (less than half a Euro, or 0.6 USD)